cmfsotelo/FlipLayout/README.md

 }
 ```
 <h2>Usage</h2>
-Simply use the FrameLayout public methods change which view is visible.
+Simply use the FrameLayout public methods to change which view is visible.

 ```java
 public void showNextChild();